kennethchoe/sql-crawler/README.md

 ## Backlog

-* user can select and run sql sources
 * user can view result by sql source
 * user can view result by sql server
 * user can stop running sql